typst-community/glossarium/README.md

   }
 }
 ```
+(Thanks to flokl for the [solution](https://forum.typst.app/t/how-do-you-apply-a-style-to-glossarium-references-that-is-different-to-other-reference-types/2089/2?u=ogre) on the Typst forums).
 By adding `else if` clauses for different functions and kinds, each type of reference can be given a different style.